rounded corner photo collage of First Light images on a slant

 Fridays: Join a candlelit choir

-Add an extra spark of joy to your First Light experience by joining a one-night candlelight choir led by Choir Revolution!
+Add an extra spark of joy to your visit by joining a one-night candlelight choir led by Choir Revolution!
+No singing experience or skill needed, just bring your voice and your spirit.

 Saturdays: Listen to live music by Ariko Trio